 The High-Achieving Mocs Program is a freshman-year-only experience for residential students.
 HAM students live together in a dedicated section of university housing, take select courses together during the freshman year, and benefit from special programming and advisement.
 Many HAMmers go on to enter the Honors College's Innovations in Honors Program in the sophomore year.
-Incoming freshmen with at least a 3.5 high school GPA and a minimum 26 composite ACT are encouraged to apply to the HAM LLC, though other applications will be considered on a case-by-case basis.
+Incoming freshmen with at least a 3.5 high school GPA and a minimum 26 composite ACT are especially encouraged to apply to the HAM LLC, though other applications will be considered on a case-by-case basis.
 Come and be part of this vibrant freshman honors community!

 The required curriculum for HAM students is 7 hours of honors course work during the Fall semester, in special sections of the following courses: